 Many of us have been there and it’s an all too common story.
-If you can relate to the headline of this article, you’ll no doubt be familiar with just how nerve-racking taking your car for an MOT can be, especially if it’s an older model.
+If you can relate to the headline of this article, you’ll no doubt be familiar with just how nerve-racking taking your car for an MOT can be, especially if it’s an older model and you’re concerned that it won’t last much longer.

 Are the tyres a bit too close to the legal limit for comfort?
 What’s that big wet sticky black patch on the road just underneath the engine?
 Has the small patch of rust on the wheel arch spread like wildfire to the suspension underneath?
 And so it goes on…